roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-04 ****** bydawn1958© Her fingers had been shaky when Kerri removed her clothing in preparation for the dreaded event.
+Her fingers had been shaky when Kerri removed her clothing in preparation for the dreaded event.
 It had not taken long to put on Sky's skimpy clothes and once dressed, she had looked at her reflection in the bedroom mirror.
 Instant horror had crossed her pretty face as she pondered the thought of dressing in the expected manner and being seen in public.

  The tight leotards stretching into the delicate crevice between her legs had given her an immense feeling of embarrassment.
 Try as she may, there was no way of keeping the material from cutting into her flesh after a few seconds.
 She had arranged the crotch so it didn't reveal her puffy labia but the obscene sight would only remain obscure for two or three steps.
 The stretchy material would inevitably press into her wetness and her cherished womanhood would be openly displayed for all to witness.